integralfx/MemTestHelper/DDR4 OC Guide.md

     5. You can now use the shortcut to instantly start Prime95 with the settings provided.
 * [randomx-stress](https://github.com/00-matt/randomx-stress/releases) - Can be used to test FCLK stability.
 ### Comparison
-[Comparison](https://imgur.com/a/jhrFGhg) between Karhu RAMTest, TM5 with the extreme config and GSAT.
+[Comparison](https://imgur.com/a/jhrFGhg) between Karhu RAMTest, TM5 with the extreme config, and GSAT.
   * TM5 is the fastest and most stressful by quite a margin, though I have had instances where I would pass 30 mins of TM5 but fail within 10 mins of Karhu.
 Another user had a similar experience.
 YMMV.

 ## Timings Software